-The artistic contribution resides in the elaboration of the code, and not in the result, which does not arise from an isolate human desire, but occurs combined to an unpredictable ensemble of variations in the state of the environment. the wind line project is a mechatronic system that allows the creation of drawings, based on successive readings of data related to the behavior of wind currents in the environment in which the system is inserted.
-Data collected by an anemometer is transmitted through communication signals, That are customized for this application, and interpreted by a reading software.
-This software.
-This software relays the information for a plotter utilizing the velocity as a dislocation vector and the direction of the cardinal points as coordinates, creates commands that move and arm with a pen within a drawing area, respecting predefined representation heuristics.
+The artistic contribution resides in the elaboration of the code, and not in the result, which does not arise from an isolate human desire, but occurs combined to an unpredictable ensemble of variations in the state of the environment.
+The wind line project is a mechatronic system that allows the creation of drawings, based on successive readings of data related to the behavior of wind currents in the environment in which the system is inserted.
+Data collected by an anemometer is transmitted through communication signals, that are customized for this application and interpreted by a reading software.
+This software relays the information for a plotter utilizing the velocity as a dislocation vector and the direction of the cardinal points as coordinates, creating commands that move an arm with a pen within a drawing area, respecting predefined representation heuristics.
 The duration of each drawing depends only on the type of graphic investigation that one intends to observe, and the exposition can be short or long.

 Cadu (Carlos Eduardo Felix da Costa) is an artist and educator who is currently pursuing postdoctoral research at the Federal University of Rio de Janeiro and teaching as a professor at the School of Visual Arts of Parque Lage (Rio de Janeiro).
 Cadu’s practice deals with the creation of systems, machines, installations, painting, drawings, and sculptures that incorporate elements of nature to push the boundaries of the relationship between man and landscape.
 These systems are also used to explore the area of sonic arts.
 Cadu is currently an artist-in-residence at Residency Unlimited.